 A great Halloween party always has awesome decorations.
 Provide your customers with the opportunity to download some fun DIY decorations for their Halloween bash.
 Include a Share Widget on your campaign so folks can share it with their friends.

 Email Marketing Bonus: Be sure folks are providing valid email addresses by sending your download link in an email after form submission.

 Thanksgiving Campaign: Five Mouth-watering Thanksgiving Recipes

 Finding awesome Thanksgiving recipes is always a chore.
-Do you know some tried-and-true recipes, or do you have a new spin to everyone’s favorite Thanksgiving dishes?
+Do you know some tried-and-true recipes, or do you have a new spin on everyone’s favorite Thanksgiving dishes?
 Share them with your audience!
-Try to keep the recipes Thanksgiving related — think pumpkin, turkey, green beans, cranberries, mashed potatoes and pie.
+Try to keep the recipes Thanksgiving related -- think pumpkin, turkey, green beans, cranberries, mashed potatoes and pie.
 Make sure to include an easy way for folks to download your recipes and share these recipes with their friends!